-- 1. .40 Bilingual Cyber Advisor is needed to provide academic advisement to students via the internet. - Basic Skills Counselor provides bilingual (English/Spanish) general counseling services as part of Basic Skills Student Retention Programs.
-As a collaborative player in the "Crossing Borders" learning communities, the counselor teaches two sections of college success courses and provide added support to the basic skills students and ESL students in the program. http://canadacollege.net/crossingborders/ - 3.
-1.0 EOPS/CARE Counselor- provides bilingual (English/Spanish) counseling services to EOPS students. - 4.
-1.0 Reference & Instruction Librarian (New) provides afternoon and evening bilingual (English/Spanish) Reference Librarian and instructional services.
+- 1. .40 bilingual "cyber adviser" to advise students about academic issues via the internet - Basic skills counselor to provide bilingual (English/Spanish) general counseling services as part of the basic skills student retention program.
+As a collaborative player in the "Crossing Borders" learning communities, the counselor teaches two sections of college success courses and supports the basic skills and ESL students in the program. http://canadacollege.net/crossingborders/ - 3.
+1.0 EOPS/CARE counselor to provide bilingual (English/Spanish) counseling services to EOPS students - 4.
+1.0 reference and instruction librarian to provide afternoon and evening bilingual (English/Spanish) reference help and instruction

-CLASSIFIED
+CLASSIFIED STAFF